-- Additional revenue has been included for the contribution from Ruapehu District Council for the Timber Trail marketing. - There is a reduction in the forecast for Te Kuiti Muster revenue. - Agencies revenue is reduced due to the AA Licencing Agency service no longer being delivered by WDC.
+- Additional revenue has been included to take in to account the contribution from Ruapehu District Council for the Timber Trail marketing initiative. - There is a reduction in the forecast for Great NZ Muster revenue. - Agencies revenue is reduced due to the AA Licencing Agency service no longer being delivered by WDC.

-- The rate remission budget has been increased based on prior year actual remission amounts adjusted for known factors. - Additional budgets have been included to reflect the Timber Trail marketing and development initiatives which were not included in the LTP. - The Telecommunications Initiative expenditure has been included due to ongoing extensions to the timelines. - District Promotion expenditure has been increased to support a range of district marketing initiatives. - The allocation of overhead costs has been reviewed and updated to more fairly reflect organisational changes.
-This has increased costs for Community Support and District Development activities. - Additional budgets have been added for increased health and safety considerations in relation to events. - Agencies expenditure has been reduced to nil for the 17/18 year to reflect the change in services provided by WDC.
+- The rate remission budget has been increased based on prior year actual remission amounts adjusted for known factors. - Additional budgets have been included to reflect the Timber Trail marketing and development initiatives which were not included in the LTP. - The Telecommunications Initiative expenditure has been included which was not included in the LTP. - District Promotion expenditure has been increased to support a range of district marketing initiatives. - The allocation of overhead costs has been reviewed and updated to more fairly reflect organisational changes.
+This has increased costs for Community Support and District Development activities. - Some additional budgets have been added for increased health and safety considerations in relation to events. - Agencies expenditure has been reduced to nil for the 2017/18 year to reflect the change in services provided by WDC.

-Additional capital expenditure has been included for the i-site for renewal of the skylight and an electronic district map.
+Additional capital expenditure has been included for some Visitor Information i-SITE upgrades.

-- Reserves: Reserves will be used to fund the upgrade at the camping ground and the bathroom upgrade at the Les Munro Centre. - General Rate and District Development Rate: There is an increase in the overall rates requirement for this activity due to increases in overall operating expenditure.
+General Rate and District Development Rate: There is an increase in the overall rates requirement for this activity due to increases in overall operating expenditure.